FarisArmoush/FarisArmoush/README.md

 ## 🚀 Projects

-- **Biggest Project (Coming Soon): I just made groceries open source, feel free to check it out, I hope that you get any possible amount of knowledge, and let me know if there is anything that can be improved in it.
+- **Biggest Project : I just made Groceries open source, feel free to check it out, I hope that you get any possible amount of knowledge, and let me know if there is anything that can be improved in it.

 ## 🌱 Learning & Growth